repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step4 }}: Restart Eclipse to save and apply changes </figcaption>
 </figure>

-_Note:_ ReVision provides an All-In-One update including SVNKit (for repository integration) and Papyrus (for UML modeling) from the following update sites:
+_Note:_ ReVision provides an all-in-one update including SVNKit (for repository integration) and Papyrus (for UML modeling) from the following update sites:
   * {{ subclipseupdatesite }}
   * {{ papyrusupdatesite }}